-What would you do if you stumbled upon an entire abandoned neighborhood?
+What would you do if you stumbled upon an entire abandoned neighborhood in North Carolina?
 Explore?
 Call the authorities?
 Turn around?
-For one, I think I’d begin to wonder what happened and why an entire community suddenly up and vanished.
+For one, we’d begin to wonder what happened and why an entire community suddenly up and vanished.
 So is the case with one neighborhood in Cary.
 Today, it sits dilapidated and forgotten.
 But what happened?
 Let’s check it out:

 Spooky!
 I don’t think I’d venture there by myself.
 Did you know about this neighborhood prior to reading?